lando/lando/docs/config/recipes.md

 Extending and Overriding Recipes
 --------------------------------

-Since recipes are loaded first you can still mix in other `services`, `proxy settings` or `tooling` or override the config provided by the recipe itself.
+Since recipes are loaded first you can still mix in other `services`, `events`, `routing` or `tooling` or override the config provided by the recipe itself.
 Here is an example that adds some additional services and tooling and overrides to the LAMP recipe.

 > #### Hint::Service and Tooling discovery
 >